Mark Esper: COVID-19 pandemic

 Esper also pushed back on the letter's criticism of his delegation of many decision to local commanders, calling that "standard military practice that goes back decades".
 He further noted "to somehow suggest that the guidance went out to people that don't know how to implement it is just ridiculous", highlighting the "extensive" medical staffs of service secretaries and commanders to whom the memos were issued.

 Supporters of the Department of Defense said these criticisms failed to account for the fact that, despite DoD being on the front lines of the COVID-19 fight for over three months, only one active duty service member had succumbed to the virus.
 Others pointed out that many of the ten Democrats who signed the letter were under active consideration to be Joe Biden's running mate in the 2020 presidential election, suggesting this was a political act to burnish their own credentials for the job.

 A thought piece by the center-left Brookings Institution supported Esper's actions, stating that "part of the success to-date in keeping COVID-19 out of the ranks is due to the prudence of commanders around the country and the world, who have been given flexibility by Secretary of Defense Mark Esper to take measures they deem appropriate.".
-Esper's approach was also consistent with guidance put out by Dr. Anthony Fauci, a distinguished physician and immunologist.
+Esper's approach was also consistent with guidance put out by Anthony Fauci, a distinguished physician and immunologist.

 In May 2020, at an event marking the 75th anniversary of the Allied victory in Europe, Esper briefly interacted with seven WWII veterans who had requested a photo opportunity with him.
 The veterans, all between the ages of 96 and 100, were not wearing facemasks, nor was Esper.
 In response to critics, the administration said that Esper and the veterans were tested before the event and had generally followed social distancing guidelines.
 The organization sponsoring the veterans stated that the men all wanted to hold the ceremony despite COVID, and none reported getting ill following it.

 In his memoir, Esper stated that by November 2020, the Defense Department had lost "only one active duty service member--out of 1.2 million--to COVID-19."
 The broader U.S. population, he asserts, had a mortality rate that was 365 times greater, demonstrating that the actions taken by the military during his tenure had been successful.